ibm-watson-data-lab/cloudant-food-tracker/README.md

 **To update the meal view controller**

   1. Open `MealViewController.swift`
-  1. In `MealViewController.swift`, find the function `prepareForSegue(_:sender:)` and change the last line of code to become this:
+  1. In `MealViewController.swift`, find the function `prepareForSegue(_:sender:)` and change the last section of code to this:

      ``` swift
+     // Set the meal to be passed to MealListTableViewController after the unwind segue.
      meal = Meal(name: name, photo: photo, rating: rating, docId: nil)
      ```